uwsbel/ChronoTutorials/Magic2025/readme.md

 ### 2. Install Anaconda or Miniconda

-Download and install Anaconda or Miniconda from [anaconda.com/download](https://www.anaconda.com/download).
+If you haven't already done so on your machine, download and install Anaconda or Miniconda from [anaconda.com/download](https://www.anaconda.com/download).

 ### 3. Create and Activate Conda Environment